 Housing segment is expected to perform relatively better, as salaried class, which is the primary customer profile of housing loans, was not majorly affected this time during both the pandemic years.
-Further, GNPAs increased marginally in fiscal half of fiscal 2022 on account stress in economically weaker sections (EWS) and low-income group (LIG) customers due to second wave of pandemic.
-In second half of fiscal 2022, the collection efficiency improved and attended normalcy towards end of fiscal aiding improvement in overall GNPAs to 1.6% as of March 2022.
-Going forward, CRISIL Research estimates the GNPAs for the housing loan portfolio to improve by 10-20 bps to 1.5-1.6% in fiscal 2023, backed by improvement in asset quality stress for the segment and total stressed assets (GNPA + restructuring book) for the individual housing loan in range of 2.5-2.6%
+Further, GNPAs of fiscal 2022 are estimated to have increased marginally on account of inherent stress in economically weaker sections (EWS) and low-income group (LIG) customers and implementation of the new NPA recognitions norms as per the RBI circular dated November 12, 2021.
+The applicability of circular is from September 2022; however, companies have proactively been transitioning to the new classification norms.
+CRISIL Research estimates the portfolio under stress (OTR 1.0 and 2.0) for individual housing loans to be in range of 1.6-1.7% as of March 2022.

 Auto finance GNPAs improved for most of the players in the second half of fiscal 2022, due to improvement in borrower repayment levels as economic activities inched back to normalcy.
 The top four players witnessed their GNPAs fall by ~130 bps on a sequential basis to 6.6%, in the fourth quarter fiscal 2022 over the third quarter.
 However, we expect some amount of OTR-related stress to still persist amongst players.
 We analyse around 3.3% of players' total book was under restructuring as of the fourth quarter of fiscal 2022.
-This along with additional stress on account of implementation of the new NPA recognitions norms has led to stress of 10.6% in fiscal 2022.
-CRISIL Research expects stressed assets for fiscal 2023 to be in the range of 8.5-10.5%.
+This along with additional stress on account of implementation of the new NPA recognitions norms has led to stress in the range of 10-11%.
+CRISIL Research expects stressed assets for fiscal 2023 to be in the range of 8-9%.

 Gold finance GNPA numbers remained high on account of the second wave, the impact of which was seen in fiscal 2022.
-GNPA for fiscal 2022 was at 2.9%, though it is expected to stabilise by the end of fiscal 2023 with better collection efficiency and overall economic stability being prevalent.
-Lenders have also made adequate provisioning for any pandemic led NPA surge.
-CRISIL Research expects GNPAs of gold loan NBFCs to be gradually improving at 1.5-1.7% in fiscal 2023 with auctions helping players to restrict GNPAs at lower levels.
+GNPA for fiscal 2022 was at 2.3-2.5%, though it is expected to stabilise by the end of fiscal 2023 with better collection efficiency and overall economic stability being prevalent.
+Lenders have also made adequate provisioning for any pandemic-led NPA surge.
+CRISIL Research expects GNPAs of gold loan NBFCs to be gradually improving at 1.9-2.1% in fiscal 2023 with auctions helping players to restrict GNPAs at lower levels.
 The industry lends at low LTV of 75%, which safeguards it from price fluctuations, and in case of losses, gold finance companies can auction gold as it is a secured loan.

 Microfinance players have seen their collection efficiencies bounced back to pre-covid levels from the third quarter of fiscal 2022.
 The same can be reflected in their GNPAs as well, where the top three players in the segment reported fall in GNPA levels on a sequential basis in fiscal 2022.
-The industry GNPA in fiscal 2022 stood at 5.9% levels.
+The industry GNPA in fiscal 2022 stood at 6% levels.
 Collection efficiency of major players have bounced back to pre-pandemic levels of 97-99%.
 However, significant portion of the book of these players is currently under restructuring.
-Thus, coupled with some incremental stress due to the regulatory impact, stressed assets in fiscal 2022 stood at 13.9%.
-With a fall in GNPA levels in fiscal 2023, and a portion of the book moving out of restructuring, CRISIL Research expects GNPAs in fiscal 2023 to reduce to 4-5% levels, and overall stress in the industry to be in the range of 9-10%.
+Thus, coupled with some incremental stress due to the regulatory impact, we expect stressed assets in fiscal 2022 to be at 14-15%.
+With a fall in GNPA levels in fiscal 2023, and a portion of the book moving out of restructuring, CRISIL Research expects

+GNPAs in fiscal 2023 to reduce to 4-5% levels, and overall stress in the industry to be in the range of 10-11%.